-19 Stuckenberg, D., Woolsey, J., DeMaio, D. (August 2019).
-"Electromagnetic Defense Task Force (EDTF) Report 2.0, LeMay Paper No. 4", Air University Press, Maxwell Air Force Base, Alabama, Appendix 1, pp. 53. https://www.airuniversity.af.edu/Portals/10/AUPress/Papers/LP_0002_DeMaio_Electromagnetic_Defense_Task_Force.pdf comprehensive physical testing of the impacts of EMP on U.S. nuclear power plants.
+The Electromagnetic Defense Task Force (EDTF), created by members of the U.S. Air Force Air University, has questioned the NRC about the lack of credible research and comprehensive physical testing of the impacts of EMP on U.S. nuclear power plants.
 A 2019 report published by the EDTF listed several serious concerns, including a prolonged "station blackout" (a complete loss of off-site and on-site electric power, due to the impact of HEMP on both the national electric grid and the emergency power systems at U.S. nuclear plants).
-The EDTF took the position that all electronic devices are subject to EMP, yet the NRC requires no testing of any electronics located in the emergency power systems, the emergency core cooling systems, or within the control panels that govern these systems.20
+The EDTF took the position that all electronic devices are subject to EMP, yet the NRC requires no testing of any electronics located in the emergency power systems, the emergency core cooling systems, or within the control panels that govern these systems.21

 U.S. nuclear power plants rely on numerous systems that require a host of electronic devices (control units, rectifiers, inverters, switches, motor-driven pumps, motor-operated valves, temperature and pressure sensors, etc.) to monitor, control, and safely operate their nuclear reactors and spent fuel pools (where highly radioactive used uranium fuel is stored).
 These electronic devices obviously require electric power to operate; they also contain unshielded solid-state electronics that are highly susceptible to damage from the high voltages and currents induced by HEMP E1.
-These devices are located within the various components that comprise the emergency backup power systems and the active Emergency Core Cooling Systems (ECCS) - which will be left inoperable if there is no electric power and/or if the solid-state electronics within them are disabled.
+These devices are located within the various components that comprise the emergency backup power systems and the active Emergency Core Cooling Systems